-- 1) Breadth first search The Open list {O} is a Queue (First In, First Out) - 2) Depth first search The Open list {O} is a Stack (First In, Last Out) - 3) Heuristic Search The open list $\{O\}$ is sorted by a Cost f(s) = g(s) + h(s)
+Breadth first search - The Open list {O} is a Queue (First In, First Out) Depth first search - The Open list {O} is a Stack (First In, Last Out) Heuristic Search - The open list {O} is sorted by a Cost f(s) = g(s) + h(s)

-Algorithmic Complexity of Search for Planning
+Algorithmic Complexity of Search

-We estimate algorithm complexity with the Order operator O().
-Algorithm complexity order is equivalent for all linear functions.
+Algorithm complexity is expressed with the order operator O().
+Order of complexity is equivalent for all linear functions.
+O(AN+B) = O(N)

-$$O(AN+B) = O(N)$$

-The algorithm complexity of graph search depends on
+The algorithm complexity of graph search depends on two factors: b and d.

-b: The branching factor; The average number of actions $\{A\}$ possible in a state. $b = E\{card(\{A\})\}\ (E\{\}\ is\ expectation)$ d: Depth.
+- b: The branching factor; The average number of actions $\{A\}$ possible in a state. b = E{card($\{A\}$)} (E{} is expectation, or average) - d: Depth.
 The minimum number of actions from an initial state to a goal state.

-Breadth First search: {O} is a queue (FIFO)
+Breadth First search: the open list, {O} is a queue (FIFO)

 For breadth first search, finding the optimal path requires exhaustive search.

 Computation Cost O(b^d), memory O(b^d).

 This is a problem for humans, because human cognition has an important physiological limit: The size of working memory.
 To use breadth first planning a human must use a memory aid, such as a note pad.
-Clearly human's use something more clever.
+Human's use something more clever: Chunking, leading to hierarchical search discussed below.

-Depth First search: {O} is a stack (LIFO).
+Depth First search: The open list {O} is a stack (LIFO).

-For depth first search, finding the optimal path requires exhaustive search, however Computation Cost $O(b^d)$, memory O(d).
+For depth first search, finding the optimal path requires exhaustive search, however Computation Cost O(b^d), memory O(d).

-This can be done by humans for limited depth problems. $(d \le 7)$ Depth first requires setting a maximum depth d{max} .
+This can be done by humans for limited depth problems. $(d \le 7)$ However, limiting depth first requires setting a maximum depth d{max} . which can cause the search to fail.

-However, both Breadth first and Depth search are exhaustive!
-A cost of O(b^d) is not acceptable for most real world problems.
+Most importantly, a cost of $O(b^d)$ is not acceptable for most real world problems.